Characteristic Points of Recursive Systems: Some Open Problems about Characteristic Points of Well-Conditioned Systems

 \section{Some Open Problems about Characteristic Points of Well-Conditioned Systems}

 \begin{question} How can one locate $(\rho,\pmb{\tau})$ if it is not a characteristic point? \end{question}

-\begin{question} Is the set of characteristic points always finite? \end{question} As one has seen in the introductory examples, a system can have multiple characteristic points; the two equation polynomial system in Example \ref{4 CP} has four characteristic points.
-The following example shows that the set of \textit{real} solutions to the characteristic system need not be finite.
-However Question \ref{CP finite Q} asks if the set of \textit{positive} solutions is finite. \begin{example} For the characteristic system (belonging to a 2-equation system)
+\begin{question} Is the set of characteristic points always finite? \end{question} As one can see in the examples, Appendix \ref{ex section}, a system can have multiple characteristic points; the two equation polynomial system in Example \ref{4 CP} has four characteristic points.
+Example \ref{real solutions} shows that the set of \textit{real} solutions to the characteristic system need not be finite.
+However Question \ref{CP finite Q} asks if the set of \textit{positive} solutions is finite.